A pedagogy for Expanded Interspecies Listening 2021-?

-We believe that children should be listened to and taken more into account in discussions about the environment, because children want to be listened to and treated as responsible actors.
-That is why we are happy to invite (not only) children to participate in our research, listening walks as active co-creators.
+We believe that children should be listened to and taken more into account in environmental discussions because children want to be listened to and treated as responsible actors.
+That is why we are happy to invite (not only) children to participate in our research, listening/meteorological/sensory walks and other projects, as active co-creators.

-- Listening walks function by disrupting everyday sensory habits, provoking listeners to listen anew to their own listening, in an open-ended way that is not tied to predetermined learning outcomes.
+- Listening walks work by disrupting everyday sensory habits, encouraging listeners to listen to their own listening again, in an open way that is not tied to predetermined learning outcomes.

-We encourage children to be able to approach their environment from different perspectives – involving more sensory experience, which is key to being aware of their environment.
+We encourage children (pre-school and school age) to have the opportunity to approach their environment from different perspectives – with the involvement of more sensory experience, which is crucial for awareness of their surroundings.
 Their active involvement in the research and creative process allows them to share their ideas and continue to communicate them.
-This fact encourages and enhances the feeling of interdependence, diversity, polyphony and represents a fundamental pillar for the development of children’s multiliteracy and outdoor pedagogy, which still lacks a deeper foundation.
+This fact encourages and enhances the feeling of interdependence, diversity, polyphony and represents a fundamental pillar for the development of children’s multiliteracy and outdoor pedagogy, which still lacks deeper foundations.

-- What is the relationship between environmental sounds, the sounds young children make with their bodies, and words?
+- What is the relationship between sounds in the environment and the sounds children make with their bodies and words?

 ☂️ We are looking for partners who would be able to fund our research activities ☂️